 Where To Buy A Wedding Dress

 You’ve done your research, you’ve browsed hundreds of wedding dresses online and browsed through a big stack of bridal magazines.
 Now it’s time to buy your wedding dress.
 The good news is that you have lots of options, depending on your time and budget constraints.
-The bad news of course is that you have lots of options.
+The bad news, of course, is that you have lots of options.
 Either way, go have some fun.
 Also, don’t forget to check out our latest on wedding dresses here.

 Independently Owned Bridal Stores

 These bridal stores will normally offer a full range of bridal related services.
-In most cases it makes sense to make an appointment but not necessarily.
+In most cases, it makes sense to make an appointment but not necessarily.
 You can expect to see all of the wedding dresses out in the open which is nice.
 It is important to note that while an off-the-shelf wedding dress may be a possibility, these shops typically require special-order gowns for brides.
 Price ranges and wedding dress designers vary from moderately priced to high-end.

 Couture Bridal Salons

-Couture salons are smaller and offer a very hands on and personal experience.
+Couture salons are smaller and offer a very hands-on and personal experience.
 You will see a highly-curated collection of almost all high-end designer wedding dresses.
 No drop-ins here, you must schedule an appointment.
 Expect higher end designers and price points but also amazing service.

 Department & Clothing Stores

 Department stores like Nordstrom, Ann Taylor, J.Crew and Bloomingdales all offer wedding dresses for sale.
 Some go over the top while others simply provide offer the dresses themselves.
-Because of their national footprint, these department stores typically have the size to negotiate special collaborations and designer wedding dresses from the best wedding dress designers at lower price points that anywhere else.
-Brides looking to save can buy off the rack while those those who have more time can choose made-to-order wedding dresses.
+Because of their national footprint, these department stores typically have the size to negotiate special collaborations and designer wedding dresses from the best wedding dress designers at lower price points than anywhere else.
+Brides looking to save can buy off the rack while those who have more time can choose made-to-order wedding dresses.

 For brides with a smaller budget, discount wedding dress outlets are great places to find major discounts on wedding dresses.
 Brides will typically shop off the rack and take the dress home immediately.
 Styles may be a mix of discontinued national brands and private-label merchandise sold at reduced prices.
 Also look out for big sales by major name dress designers, because those sales are few and far between, but when they happen they are an awesome place to find an amazing wedding dress on the cheap.